 The low 10% coupled with shipping options makes it worth it for me to sell my lower priced items on Mercari.
-Anything under $15 rarely sells on Poshmark because the $6.49 shipping is too high.
-Mercari's low fees means I get a bigger payout for the same sale price.
+Anything under $15 rarely sells on Poshmark because the $6.49 base shipping is too high.
+Mercari's low fees mean I get a bigger payout for the same sale price.

 This is the biggest pro for me when selling on Mercari.
 It's easy to list items.
-That's important for me because I cross post to Poshmark and eBay.
+That's important because I cross-post to Poshmark and eBay.

-After listing there is no maintenance except answering buyers' questions.
+After listing, there is no maintenance except answering buyers' questions.
 I have thorough descriptions with measurements and good pictures.
-This means buyer questions are rare.
+This means that buyer questions are rare.
 I can list and forget on Mercari.
 Poshmark needs constant sharing for my listings to show up in results.

 Flexible Shipping Options

 Sellers can set shipping costs.
-You can choose to cover shipping for the buyer and offer Free Shipping.
-Or base the shipping cost off of the weight of the item to pass that savings on to the buyer.
+You can choose to cover shipping for the buyer and offer free shipping.
+You can also base the shipping cost off of the weight of the item to pass those savings on to the buyer.